 The team leader will select the audit team, following criteria defined by the organization.
 Selection criteria may include the following:

-- Audit objectives, scope, criteria and estimated duration of the audit
+- Audit objectives, scope, criteria and the estimated duration of the audit

 - Whether it is a combined or joint audit

-- Overall competence of audit team to achieve audit objectives
+- The overall competence of the audit team to achieve audit objectives

 - Statutory, regulatory, contractual and accreditation/ registration requirements, as applicable